2023 Best Film, Video & Photographic Arts Schools in Illinois

 Full Film, Video & Photographic Arts at Millikin University Report

-With a ranking of #8, Southern Illinois University Carbondale did quite well on this year’s best schools for film, video and photographic arts students.
+Southern Illinois University Carbondale did quite well in this year’s ranking of the best schools for film, video and photographic arts students.
+It came in at #8 on the list.
 SIUC is a fairly large public school located in the city of Carbondale.

 While working on their degree, film majors at SIUC accumulate an average of around $20,929 in student debt.

-American Academy of Art landed the #9 spot in the 2023 rankings for the best film, video and photographic arts programs.
-Located in the large city of Chicago, The Academy is a private for-profit college with a fairly small student population.
+American Academy of Art did quite well in this year’s ranking of the best schools for film, video and photographic arts students.
+It came in at #9 on the list.
+Located in the city of Chicago, The Academy is a private for-profit school with a fairly small student population.

 Explore all the Best Film, Video & Photographic Arts Colleges in the Great Lakes Area or other specific states within that region.